 Who Draws the Maps?
 Legislative and Congressional Redistricting

-However, the past twenty years also have seen significant growth in efforts to fix the process.
-While the vast majority of states continue to use the state legislature for drawing districts, there is a growing trend for states to use alternative approaches to mapdrawing.
-Citizen-driven ballot initiatives sparked redistricting reform in Arizona in 2000 and in California in 2008 and 2010.
-Since then, New York in 2014 and Ohio in 2015 also have adopted various types of reforms.
+However, recent years have seen a significant growth in efforts to protect the redistricting process from abuse.
+While the vast majority of states continue to let their legislatures draw districts, there is a growing movement toward alternative approaches to mapdrawing.
+Citizen-driven ballot initiatives let to the passage of redistricting reforms in Arizona in 2000 and in California in 2008 and 2010.
+Since then, voters in Colorado, Michigan, Missouri, New York, Ohio, and Utah have also adopted changes to improve the redistricting process.

-In most states, the state legislature passes redistricting plans as regular legislation: the plan has to be approved with a majority vote in each chamber and is subject to veto by the governor.
-However, some states have different provisions.
-CT requires a plan to be passed with a 2/3 majority vote.
-Legislative plans in CT, FL, MD, and MS are not subject to gubernatorial veto.
-Neither legislative nor congressional plans are subject to a gubernatorial veto in CT and NC.
+In most states, the legislature passes redistricting plans as regular legislation.
+Plans often must be approved with a majority vote in each chamber and are subject to veto by the governor, but a few states exclude the governor from the process.
+State legislative plans in Florida, Maryland, and Mississippi are not subject to gubernatorial veto.
+In North Carolina, neither congressional nor state legislative plans are subject to gubernatorial veto.

-Each politician commission is designed differently.
-AR, HI, and MS use a commission where all members are incumbent lawmakers or other elected officials to create redistricting plans.
-Four states – CO, NJ, OH, and PA – use commissions with a mix of elected officials and non-politician members, usually appointed by the legislative or party leadership, the governor, or chief justice of the state supreme court.
+Politician commissions are comprised entirely of incumbent lawmakers or other elected officials, usually appointed by the legislative or party leadership, the governor, or chief justice of the state supreme court.

 Seven states currently have only one congressional district.